aria-keyshortcuts attribute indicates keyboard shortcuts that an author has implemented to activate or give focus to an element.

 Take into account the diversity of available keyboards and the various keyboard language preferences.
 Modifier keys are often used to create language specific common punctuation symbols and number characters.
-For example, numbers, when the keyboard language preference is set to French, use the Control key.
+For example, numbers, when the keyboard language preference is set to French (France), use the Shift key.

 Don't use HTML instead

 aria-keyshortcuts attribute is very similar to the problematic HTML

 accesskey, which generates a keyboard shortcut for the current element.
 When an